AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ## magento.app.yaml file content

-See the Before you begin section for instructions on adding the following code to your the  `project_root/graphql` folder.
+See [Before you begin a Cloud Starter deployment](#Before-you-begin-a-Cloud-Starter-deployment) for instructions on adding the following code to your `project_root/graphql` folder.

 ```yaml
 name: graphql